maciejhirsz/ordnung/README.md

 + Iterating over all entries is always `O(n)`, same as `Vec<(K, V)>`.
 + There are no buckets, so there is no need to re-bucket things when growing the map.
-+ Growing the map is just one reallocation.

 ## When should you use this?